 A Past Uncovered: The Story of the Enslaved People of Travellers Rest

-A Past Uncovered: The Story of the Enslaved People of Travellers Rest is a new exhibit that utilizes recovered historical documents – letters, ledgers and advertisements – to paint a picture of the individuals who once lived and worked at the home of Judge John Overton.
+A Past Uncovered: The Story of the Enslaved People of Travellers Rest is an exhibit that utilizes recovered historical documents – letters, ledgers and advertisements – to paint a picture of the individuals who once lived and worked at the home of Judge John Overton.

 This exhibit tells a series of compelling stories specific to Travellers Rest and the enslaved people who lived here.
 With more than 50 individual slaves recognized in the exhibit it allows the site to bring the enslaved people back into the whole Travellers Rest story.